 THE WESTERN COLLECTION

-"The Western Collection" is a series of artworks dedicated to the western lifestyle and the American cowboy.
+"The Western Collection" is a series of artworks dedicated to the western lifestyle and the modern-day cowboy.
 Beau has spent the last six years driving across the United States in various seasons to create a truly authentic body of work.
 From the low valleys in Texas to the high country mountains in Montana, this collection covers a vast territory filled with incredible images and even better stories.
 A collection portraying grand moments of large scale down to the detailed subjects that generally are overlooked or not praised enough.

 Each of these artworks is available for purchase and comes in various sizes.
 For more info on pricing and sizing, please fill out the form below and you will be connected to one of the galleries that represent Beau's work.